Fraudmarc/fraudmarc-ce/INSTALL-ADVANCED.md

    go get ./...
    ```

-5. Build and deploy the two lambda functions
+5. Build and deploy the two lambda functions (from the project `root` directory)

     ```shell
     apex deploy